Did you know?

-Metriorhynchus Brevirostris, or simply known as the Metriorhynchus, is a type of aquatic crocodilian species that existed within the waters throughout the latter part of the Jurassic period and is now extinct.
+Metriorhynchus brevirostris, simply known as the Metriorhynchus, is a type of aquatic crocodilian species that existed within the waters throughout the latter part of the Jurassic period and is now extinct.
 Their name is derived from Greek which translates to “Medium Snout” as a direct reference to its notably long snout.

 ‬One of the more well-known marine crocodilians has characteristics that indicate it belonged in the water rather than on land.
 The tip of the tail bears signs of having a fluke, and the legs had developed to resemble flippers more.
 It is believed that the legs were only employed for maneuvering, and the tail served as the primary mode of propulsion in the water.
+Join us as we delve into the world of Metriorhynchus and uncover the secrets of its aquatic reign.

 Appearance